ianstormtaylor/slate/packages/slate-react/src/plugins/ANDROID.md

 Although there are minor differences, API 26/27 behave similarly.

+### It me.
+No. Failure with uppercase I.

+Touch away from original selection position.
+Touch into a blank line.
+Wait for the keyboard to display uppercase letters.
+If it doesn't, this bug won't present itself.

+Type `It me.
+No.` and upon hitting the final `.` you will end up with unexpected value which is usually removing the first `.` and putting the cursor behind it.

+### Data in Input

+In API 27, in certain situations, the `input` event returns data which lets us identify, for example, that a '.' was the last character typed.
+Other times, it does not provide this data.

+If you start typing a line and the first character capitalizes itself, then you will not receive the data.
+If you start typing a line and the first character stays lower case, you will receive the data.

+Because of this, `data` is not a reliable source of information even when it is available because in other scenarios it may not be.

 ### Backspace Handling

 - Save the state using a snapshot during a `keydown` event as it may end up being a delete.
 The DOM is in a good before state at this time.